Federal Polytechnic, Mubi

-Federal Polytechnic, Mubi is a polytechnic based in Mubi, Adamawa State, northeastern Nigeria.
+Federal Polytechnic, Mubi is a polytechnic based in Mubi, Adamawa State, Northeastern Nigeria.

-The Federal Polytechnic, Mubi is one of the seven Federal Polytechnics established by Decree No. 33 of 1979.
-It opened in August of the same year as the Federal Polytechnic, Yola, on the rocky side of the north bank of Benue River.
-Following a Presidential directive, the Polytechnic was relocated to Mubi in October 1982 but still maintain its site in Yola as Consultancy Services Unit.
+The polytechnic is one of the seven federal polytechnics established by a decree in 1979.
+It opened in August of the same year as the Federal Polytechnic, Yola, on the rocky side of the north bank of the Benue River.
+Following a presidential directive, the polytechnic was relocated to Mubi in October 1982, but it maintained its site in Yola as a consultancy services unit.